-Bittersweet (Celastrus orbiculatus) is a woody, perennial vine that can climb up to 60 feet using surround plants or structures.
+Invasive bittersweet (Celastrus orbiculatus) is a woody, perennial vine that can climb up to 60 feet using plants or structures.
 Leaves alternate on each side of the vine and are oval in shape.
 The fruits are yellow-orange berries that emerge from an outer shell and can persist over winter.
 The vines often climb on shrubs or strangle trees by coiling tightly around their trunk.

 There is also a species of bittersweet that is native to Michigan called American bittersweet.
-One of the main differences between Asian bittersweet (an invasive) and American (a native protected species) is that the American species has clustered berries at the end of the stem and Asian species has berries spread along the stem.
-Check out this guide from USGS to learn more about their differences [PDF of Guide]
+One of the main differences between invasive bittersweet and the native species is that the native species has clustered berries at the end of the stem and invasive species has berries spread along the stem.
+Check out this guide from USGS to learn more about their differences.

-There are multiple treatment options for invasive Asian bittersweet.
+There are multiple treatment options for invasive bittersweet.
 These include both chemical and non-chemical options.

 Non-chemical control methods: